New Nanny Guidance and Building Your Career

 Find a mentor: As you start to meet more experienced nannies, if there’s one you gel with, ask if they would be your mentor.
 Even if you only meet up every couple of months – for a coffee or virtually – you’ll be able to get some advice from someone who knows the ropes.

-New Nanny basic legal requirements and expectation
+New nanny basic legal requirements and expectations

 Ensure you have the right to work in the UK: If you’re not a UK citizen or resident, ensure you have the appropriate visa to work as a nanny.

-Skills and Qualifications
+Skills and qualifications

-Don’t be intimidated by this.
+Please don’t be intimidated by this.
 You can build your skills and qualifications over time through Continual Professional Development (CPD).

 And there are loads of free courses and training opportunities available that you can find with a quick search on platforms like Facebook.